System Design Interview Prep for Indian Engineers

 Cultural Differences in Interviews

-Indian company interviews tend to be slightly more technical and less collaborative than FAANG.
-You may be asked more specific implementation questions ("How would you implement the LRU cache?") alongside the high-level design.
+Indian company interviews tend to be slightly more technical and less collaborative than FAANG interviews, in my experience.
+You might get asked more specific implementation questions ("How would you implement the LRU cache?") alongside the high-level design.
 Be prepared for both.
+Not sure if every company follows this pattern, but I've noticed it enough to mention.

 Anurag Sharma